 I never get tired of the views of London from Tate Modern.

 There’s the classic view of St Paul’s Cathedral across the Millennium Bridge, one of London’s most well-known bridges.

-And thanks to a recent extension project, there is now a viewing terrace wrapping around the 10th floor of the new Blavatnik Building.
+And thanks to an extension project, there is a viewing terrace wrapping around the 10th floor of the new Blavatnik Building.
 Open to visitors, and for free, this is a great spot for taking Instagrammable panoramic views of London.

 Both galleries have great cafes